Akira Toriyama: Personal life and death

 Toriyama married Yoshimi Katō on May 2, 1982.
 She is a former manga artist from Nagoya under the pen name Nachi Mikami, and occasionally helped Toriyama and his assistant on Dr. Slump when they were short on time.
 They had two children: a son named Sasuke (born 1987) and a daughter named Kikka (born 1990).
 Toriyama lived in his home studio in Kiyosu.
 He was a well-known recluse, who avoided appearing in public or media.
-In an extension to his shyness, Toriyama had used an avatar called "Tori-Bot" since 1980 to represent himself in manga and interviews.
+In an extension to his shyness, Toriyama had used a robot avatar since 1980 to represent himself in manga and interviews.

 Toriyama had a love of cars and motorcycles, something he inherited from his father who used to race motorbikes and operated an auto repair business for a brief time, although he did not understand the mechanics himself.
 He was an animal lover, and had kept birds, dogs, cats, fish, lizards, and bugs as pets since childhood.
 Some were used as models for characters he created such as Karin and Beerus.
 Toriyama had a lifelong passion for plastic models, and designed several for the Fine Molds brand.
 He also collected autographs of famous manga artists, having over 30 including Yudetamago and Hisashi Eguchi, a hobby he gave to the character Peasuke Soramame.